CloudReactor/aws-ecs-cloudreactor-deployer/README.md

 `deploy_config/hooks`:

 * `pre_build.yml`: run before the Docker image is built.
 Compilation and asset processing can be run here.
+You can also login to Docker repositories and/or upload secrets to Secrets Manager.
 * `post_build.yml`: run after the Docker image has been uploaded.
 Executions of "docker run" can be run here.
 For example, database migrations can be run from the local deployment machine.
 * `post_task_creation.yml`: run each time a Task is deployed to ECR and CloudReactor.
-Execution of Task that were just deployed can be run here.
+Execution of Tasks that were just deployed can be run here.

 In these build steps, you can use the [community.docker](https://docs.ansible.com/ansible/latest/collections/community/docker/docker_container_module.html) and [community.aws](https://docs.ansible.com/ansible/latest/collections/community/aws/index.html) Ansible Galaxy plugins which are included